-The Schrecksee is one of Bavaria, Germany`s most beautiful and underrated lakes.
-It is the highest mountain lake in Germany and is only accessible through a well-marked hiking route.
+The Schrecksee is one of Germany`s most beautiful and most underrated lakes.
+Being Germany`s highest alpine lake, it is only accessible through a hiking trail.

-While the Schrecksee Lake Hike is regarded as one of the best hikes in Bavaria, due to its 1813m altitude, some preparation is essential before embarking on this trekking adventure.
+Although it might be one of the best hikes in Bavaria, due to its 1813m altitude, some preparations are necessary before the hike.

-When I hiked there, I did not prepare well for it and tremendously underestimated this hike.
-I thought I would have a pleasant walk up there with plenty of water refill possibilities.
+When I hiked to Schreckee, I was not well-prepared: I tremendously underestimated this trek.
+I thought I would have a pleasant walk up there with plenty of water refill points.
 I was so wrong!

-Therefore, I collected 8 essential things know about the Schrecksee Hike – so you come well-prepared.
+Therefore, I collected 8 essential things to know about the Schrecksee trail – so you come well-prepared.

 Length: 10 KM